Charging your Tesla is basically as simple as plugging in where there is electricity

 So – What cables do you need?

 It really depends on your use.
-For most owners, the standard cables from Tesla will be all you ever need – especially once Tesla add more Superchargers.
-With the standard cables, you can charge:
+For many owners, you won’t need any additional cables at all.
+However, we find for most, a Tesla UMC (or similar EVSE) will be all you ever need, especially as Tesla add more Superchargers.
+With a UMC, you can charge:

-• at third-party CCS2 chargers (for 3, and late/retrofitted S/X)
+• at v3 Superchargers and third-party CCS2 chargers (for 3/Y, and late/retrofitted S/X)

-• at chargers with tethered Type-2 connectors (such as Tesla’s distination chargers and the RAC ones)
+• at chargers with tethered Type-2 connectors (such as Tesla’s destination chargers)

-You may well want to get a Type-2 to Type-2 cable, as these are becoming more common, especially as all new EVs coming onto the market also use Type-2 connectors.
+You may well want to get a Type-2 to Type-2 cable, as untethered Type-2 connectors are becoming more common for public charging.

-There are few sites that still have Type-1 connectors, and they are aften quite slow, so unless you routinely park at the convention centre or Pier St, for example, it’s unlikely you’ll need a Type-1 to Type-2.
+There are very few sites that still have Type-1 connectors with less by the day – many are beng replaced with Type-2 – and they are often quite slow, so unless you routinely park at the convention centre or Pier St, for example, it’s unlikely you’ll need a Type-1 to Type-2.

-If you want to be able to charge at high-speed from third-party rapid chargers, and you own a Model S or X, you may want to get either a CCS2-adapter (and possibly retro-fit), or a CHAdeMO adapter, or you can choose to borrow club adapters when you go on trips.
+If you you own a Model S or X and want to be able to charge at high-speed from third-party rapid chargers, you may want to get either a CCS2-adapter (and retro-fit if needed), or a CHAdeMO adapter, or you can choose to borrow club adapters when you go on trips.

-If you plan to travel longer distances further out of town, then a set of 3-phase tails are worth investing in – there are many locations that have avalable 3-phase connectors, and the AEVA round-Australia route is mostly made up of these sockets – again, you are welcome to borrow TOCWA’s set when you go on trips.
+If you plan to travel longer distances further out of town, then a set of 3-phase tails are worth investing in – 3-phase sockets are found in many more remote locations – again, you are welcome to borrow TOCWA’s tails or EVSEs when you go on trips.

 Please feel free to ask questions via email for more information.
 If you want more technical detail, go here.